 The bqueues command lists all the queues currently configured. bqueues -l provides details about each queue.

-The bjobs -u all command lists all the jobs currently in the system, one line per job.
+The bquery -u all command lists all the jobs currently in the system, one line per job.

 Quality of Service (QoS)

-LSF does not support the QoS model.
+LSF does not support the QoS model used by Slurm.
 Instead, additional queues have been added to deliver QoS: